-Good morning everyone!
-Does this little baby realize how difficult it is for me to come up with coherent thoughts without a few cups of coffee?!?!?!
-Last week I was given The Traveler by Daren Simkin, again, by one of you!
+I pull again a favorite from my shelves to think on for us all today.
+The Traveler by Daren Simkin.
 This is a little book about a young boy that decides to pack up his “time” and travel until he finds true happiness.
 No matter where he ends up in his travels (each location seemingly “perfect” at first) he finds something wrong…something that doesn’t provide him with complete happiness.
 On his pursuit for a perfect life he walks & walks, sleeps & sleeps, with his suitcase full of his packed time at his side, always believing that his suitcase was would continue holding “time” for him until he opened it when he found the perfect life.

 “My time is safe in my suitcase, I can never go wrong – Soon I’ll find something perfect to spend it all on...”
 Nearing the end of the fable he finds himself an old man, lonely.
 He comes back (after circling the earth) to his original home, his original friends, now all old.
 “I have decided to spend my time: my decades, my years, my months, my weeks, and my days, my hours, my minutes, and my seconds, too.
 I am ready to spend them all, and I want to spend them at home, with friends.
 With you.”